openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_learner_experience.rst

 and are immediately added to the team membership, subject to the maximum team size.

-.. note:: Course team members who have administrative roles, discussion moderator, or discussion administrator roles can create multiple teams, therefore they are not automatically added to the team membership for teams that they create.
-This is also true for students who also have the community TA role.

 If no teams exist, if existing teams have reached the maximum number of members, or if none of the existing teams are appealing, learners can create their own teams.
 Under the list of existing teams in a topic, learners select